Astros' Controversial Roberto Osuna Trade Blows Up in Critical ALCS Game 3

 After opening with a 7-2 thud at Fenway Park in Game 1, the Red Sox have certainly looked more like a 108-game winner in claiming Games 2 and 3.

 Their hitters have worked tough at-bats against Gerrit Cole, Dallas Keuchel and an array of Houston relievers.
-Chris Sale, David Price and Nathan Eovaldi bent, but didn't break at the start of games.
+Chris Sale, David Price and Nathan Eovaldi bent but didn't break at the start of games.
 And after a rough showing in Game 1, Boston's bullpen has allowed one run on three hits in 7.1 innings over the last two.

 Of course, it would be foolish to write the Astros off entirely.

-They were 103-game winners in their own right in the regular season, and one can still look at them and see a team that matches up extremely well with Boston.
+They were 103-game winners in their own right in the regular season, and one can still look at them and see a team that matches up well with Boston.
 The Astros can come back on the Red Sox by outpitching, outhitting or outfielding them.
 Osuna putting Game 3 behind him and getting back to his dominant ways could indeed be part of the equation.

 For now, though, they're reeling from an ugly loss that's the fault of a player whose very presence on the team is outrageous to many.
 Darn it if something about that doesn't feel right.